 Wearing a safe, approved helmet every time you ride can help prevent serious injury.
 While many riders like the feeling of freedom that comes with a bike, it is important to remember that accidents happen to even the most experienced riders.

 As both an attorney and a life-long motorcycle rider, Chris Largey, founder of Largey Law, encourages you to always wear a helmet.
 We are here to help all injured riders and passengers, whether they were wearing a helmet or not.
 If you have been injured in an accident involving a motorcycle, contact an experienced Citrus County motorcycle accident attorney as soon as possible to discuss your rights.
-Contact us online or call us at 352-253-0456.
+Contact us online for a consultation today.